 Symptoms begin days to weeks after onset of acute otitis media and include fever and persistent, throbbing otalgia.
 Nearly all patients have signs of otitis media and purulent otorrhea.
 Redness, swelling, tenderness, and fluctuation may develop over the mastoid process; the pinna is typically displaced laterally and inferiorly.

 Diagnosis is clinical.
 CT is rarely necessary but can confirm the diagnosis and show the extent of the infection.
 Any middle ear drainage is sent for culture and sensitivity.
 Tympanocentesis for culture purposes can be done if no spontaneous drainage occurs.
-CBC and ESR may be abnormal but are neither sensitive nor specific and add little to the diagnosis.
+Complete blood count (CBC) and erythrocyte sedimentation rate (ESR) may be abnormal but are neither sensitive nor specific and add little to the diagnosis.

-IV antibiotic treatment is initiated immediately with a drug that provides CNS penetration, such as ceftriaxone 1 to 2 g (children, 50 to 75 mg/kg) once/day continued for ≥ 2 wk.
+IV antibiotic treatment is initiated immediately with a drug that provides central nervous system penetration, such as ceftriaxone 1 to 2 g (children, 50 to 75 mg/kg) once a day continued for ≥ 2 weeks; vancomycin or linezolid are alternatives.
 Oral treatment with a quinolone may be acceptable.
 Subsequent antibiotic choice is guided by culture and sensitivity test results.